Durango and Silverton Narrow Gauge Railroad: Silverton Freight Yard Museum

 The Silverton Freight Yard Museum was opened in 1999 and is located at the Silverton depot and rail yard.
 On display are outfit cars, some equipped with kitchen facilities and side-dumped gondolas.
 In the Silverton depot are local artifacts.

 Animas River Railway

-Beginning May 7, 1988 a new Diesel-hydraulic motorcar and trailer railbus began making trips out of Rockwood, Colorado up the Animas canyon.
+Beginning May 7, 1988, a new diesel-hydraulic motorcar and trailer railbus began making trips out of Rockwood, Colorado up the Animas canyon.
 The new company Animas River Railway was incorporated by the D&SNG, as an attempt to preserve the integrity of its own claim of "100% coal-fired steam locomotives".
 The railbus hauled hikers and fishermen into the canyon from Rockwood.
 Operations for the Animas River Railway were run out of Rockwood.
 Former mail baggage car 66 was used as the ticket window, office and waiting room for the railway.

-Built in 1987–88 winter, motorcar 1001 was named Tamarron.
+Built in the winter of 1987–88, motorcar 1001 was named Tamarron.
 It could seat 32 people and had a 300 hp six-cylinder Caterpillar engine.
 It also had a baggage compartment and restroom.
 The trailer 1002 could seat 48 in longitudinal seats.